Floppie209/Amiga2000-remake/README.md

 I am now busy with tracing all the connections with the scans as background.

-Update 31-5-2019
+Update 31-5-2019:

-Frontside finished (I think).
+Frontside finished.
 When the solderside is finished I will check both sides completely before sending the files of for fabrication.

+Update 6-6-2019:

 Solderside finished.
 I checked both sides in close up. (took all day).
 I found a view missing ground connections and i think it is okay.

-I will check it again in a view days.
+Update 7-6-2019:

+DRC done and fixed some small drc issues

 If people want to check it also be my guest but keep me informed if you find anything. (preferably with a screenshot).